 "There is a risk for dosing errors with the intravenous antibacterial combination drug ceftazidime-avibactam (Avycaz, Forest Labs) as a result of confusion about the drug strength displayed on the vial and carton labels, the US Food and Drug Admin"...

-The following serious events are described in greater detail in the Warnings and Precautions section
+The following serious adverse reactions are described in greater detail in the WARNINGS AND PRECAUTIONS section

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in clinical trials of a drug cannot be compared directly to rates from clinical trials of another drug and may not reflect rates observed in practice.

 Teflaro was evaluated in four controlled comparative Phase 3 clinical trials (two in ABSSSI and two in CABP) which included 1300 adult patients treated with Teflaro (600 mg administered by IV over 1 hour every 12h) and 1297 patients treated with comparator (vancomycin plus aztreonam or ceftriaxone) for a treatment period up to 21 days.
 The median age of patients treated with Teflaro was 54 years, ranging between 18 and 99 years old.
 Patients treated with Teflaro were predominantly male (63%) and Caucasian (82%).

 Serious Adverse Reactions and Adverse Reactions Leading to Discontinuation